TAC Leaders Lab

 Application deadline: October 1, 2018

 The goal of the program is to build a network of open-minded, creative problem-solvers and innovative thinkers from across arts disciplines, who will explore concepts and practices of relational leadership.
+The program focuses on power/influence, resilience/self-care, systems/networks, and community/civic engagement.
 Our aim is to strengthen leadership capacity in the arts sector, by creating bridges, networks, tools and the space for exchanging different perspectives and approaches.
 The TAC Leaders Lab aims to support individual leaders as they develop collaborative solutions to complex challenges.
 Finally, the program is designed to invigorate and inspire one of Toronto’s most vital assets – our arts leaders – and to ensure their future capacity to drive the health and success of the sector and the city as a whole.

 WHAT TO EXPECT